About this Property

 About the Area

 Located in Myrtle Beach, this aparthotel is on the beach.
-Broadway at the Beach and Barefoot Landing are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and Myrtle Beach State Park.
-Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
+Looking to enjoy an event or a game while in town?
+See what's happening at Myrtle Beach Sports Center or TicketReturn.com Field at Pelicans Ballpark.

 Special Instructions